rulonder/rulonder.github.io/_posts/2014-08-04-twisted-gardener.md

 ## The implementation

 As a big fan of python I decided to use it for this development, as I need both serial communications and an http server, twisted was a nice framework , providing asynchronous capabilities.
 The downside is that I would need to stick with python 2.7.
+Another good point it is that twisted is easy to test and provides dedicated tools for this matter, although this can be seen as a drawback as it is increases your dependencies, increasing the complexity of the tests.

+As a big fan of python as I might be I however consider that for GUIs the most versatile solution is to use HTML & Javascript as it provides a multiplatform compatibility out of the box and a wide range of libraries and framework so you can easily customize the GUI with great freedom.
+Therefore I decided to use D3js in order to represent the data collected by the humidity sensors, this is a great library that offers great flexibility to visualize your data but on the other hand it is not as simple to use as other more limited solutions.